Keto and Gluten: Can You Be Gluten-Free on a Ketogenic Diet?

 Gluten is a type of protein found in certain grains, such as wheat, barley, and rye.
 Some people have a sensitivity or intolerance to gluten, which can cause various digestive issues.

-Combining the benefits of a diet that does not include gluten with a ketogenic diet can lead to significant weight loss, especially for those with gluten sensitivity.
+Combining keto’s fat-burning effects with the removal of inflammatory gluten may lead to more efficient weight loss, especially for those with gluten sensitivity.

 Making the Gluten-Free Keto Diet Work for You